How Is Negligence Determined in a Car Accident?

 Prove Your Case

 As the victim of a car accident, you don’t have to determine negligence on your own.
 Hire an attorney and you instantly gain access to a team of investigators and other professionals who can analyze your crash.
 A lawyer can take care of determining negligence, proving breach of duty, and filing your claim through the proper outlets before the statute of limitations ends.
-A lawyer is the easiest way for car accident victims to answer the negligence question and secure compensation for damages in Alabama.
+A Birmingham car accident lawyer is the easiest way for car accident victims to answer the negligence question and secure compensation for damages in Alabama.